jurassiscripts/velociraptor/README.md

 ## Current working directory

-Velociraptor searches for script files up the folder tree starting from the `cwd` where it was launched.
-Independently of the initial location, scripts are run from the directory where the script file is.
+Velociraptor searches for script files up the folder tree starting from the directory where the `vr` command was launched.
+Scripts are run from the directory where the script file is, independently of the initial location.

 ## Known limitations